levinas/francisella_project/README.md

 ### Summary

+You can find the table of regions of difference in [RD.html](http://bioseed.mcs.anl.gov/~fangfang/francisella/RD.html)

+You can see the complete list of 17 SNPs and 4498 INDELs [RD_full.html](http://bioseed.mcs.anl.gov/~fangfang/francisella/RD_full.html)

 You can find a detailed report in [report.md](report.md).

 Isolate_name | SNPs (NCBI assembly) |SNPs (reads: Pond lib) |  SNPs (reads: Solexa lib) | Ref bases with no read coverage |